-To do this, we use the \textsc{torch} framework \citep{wall2019,2020Wall}. \textsc{torch} employs the Astrophysical Multipurpose Software Environment (AMUSE) framework to couple separate physics codes that handle MHD, radiative transfer, stellar evolution, and N-body dynamics. \textsc{torch} uses the MHD code \textsc{flash} \citep{flash,dubey2014}, which accounts for the evolution of the gas and the formation of sink particles and stars.
+To do this, we used the \textsc{torch} framework \citep{wall2019,2020Wall}. \textsc{torch} employs the Astrophysical Multipurpose Software Environment (AMUSE) framework to couple separate physics codes that handle MHD, radiative transfer, stellar evolution, and N-body dynamics. \textsc{torch} uses the MHD code \textsc{flash} \citep{flash,dubey2014}, which accounts for the evolution of the gas and the formation of sink particles and stars.
 Stellar feedback in the form of winds and SNe is included, and the effect of ionizing and non-ionizing radiation is followed using a ray-tracing approach \citep{FERVENT10.1093/mnras/stv1906}.
 The star formation model samples the \citet{2002Sci...295...82Kroupa} initial mass function (IMF) to form stars from sink mass reservoirs \citep{wall2019}. \textsc{SeBa} \citep{SeBa} tracks stellar evolution from the zero-age main sequence, and, in the original version of \textsc{torch}, \textsc{ph4} \citep{ph4} + \textsc{multiples} \citep{amusebook} handled the stellar dynamics.

-\textsc{torch} in that version \citep{wall2019,2020Wall} could not handle the hundreds of thousands of stars that form in massive GMCs $>10^5\rm\, M_\odot$.
-In this work, we solve this problem by making three updates: 1) we replace the combination of the N-body code \textsc{ph4} and the higher-order interactions \textsc{multiples} with the code \textsc{petar} \citep{PeTar}; 2) we agglomerate stars with masses $< 4\rm\, M_\odot$ into summed-mass dynamic star particles with masses of $\geq 4\rm\, M_\odot$; and 3) we mass load the stellar winds to reduce the peak temperatures beyond their termination shocks.
-With these modifications, \textsc{torch} can now model clouds with an initial mass of up to $10^6\rm\, M_\odot$ that form hundreds of thousands of individual stars.
+In that version \citep{wall2019,2020Wall}, \textsc{torch} could not handle the hundreds of thousands of stars that form in massive GMCs $>10^5\rm\, M_\odot$.
+In this work, we solve this problem by making three updates: 1) We replace the combination of the N-body code \textsc{ph4} and the higher-order interactions \textsc{multiples} with the code \textsc{petar} \citep{PeTar}; 2) we agglomerate stars with masses $< 4\rm\, M_\odot$ into summed-mass dynamic star particles with masses of $\geq 4\rm\, M_\odot$; and 3) we mass load the stellar winds to reduce the peak temperatures beyond their termination shocks.
+These modifications enabled \textsc{torch} to then model clouds with an initial mass of up to $10^6\rm\, M_\odot$ that form hundreds of thousands of individual stars.

 We present simulations of star clusters forming from turbulent spherical clouds with masses of $10^4,\, 10^5$, and $10^6 \rm\, M_\odot$.
 Each of these clouds is almost identical in terms of their initial properties, with only mass and density scaled between them.
-Our study investigates whether the formation of YMCs parallels that of low-mass clusters, or if it varies significantly with initial cloud mass and density.
+Our study investigates whether the formation of YMCs parallels that of low-mass clusters or if it varies significantly with initial cloud mass and density.